Royal-design/task-manager/README.md

 - ➕ Add new tasks with title and description
 - 📝 Edit existing tasks
-- ✅ Mark tasks as complete or in progress
 - ❌ Delete tasks
-- 💾 Persistent storage using LocalStorage (or Firebase, optionally)
 - 📱 Responsive design for mobile and desktop

 ---